Bellevue, Bothell, Issaquah, Kirkland, Redmond, Sammamish, Woodinville, WA 425.893-9609

 Most people need to back up the following:

-2. Financial data including Quicken (stored in “Program Files\Quickenw\backup) or QuickBooks (stored in Program Files\Intuit\Quickbooks\companyname.qbw).
+2. Financial data including QuickBooks (stored in C:\Users\Public\Public Documents\Intuit\Quickbooks\companyname.qbw).

 3. Email unless using web-based email such as Yahoo, Hotmail, AOL or Gmail.
-Outlook Express is typically stored in “C:\Documents and Settings\user name\Local Settings\Identities” and Outlook is usually stored in “C:\Documents and Settings\user name\Local Settings\Microsoft\Outlook.”
+Outlook is typically stored in “C:\Users\user name\Documents\Outlook Files.”

-6. Possibly “Shared documents” if that folder is used for data.
+4. Possibly “Public documents” if that folder is used for data.

 What methods are available to use?

 1. Backup to another computer on your home or business network.
-NTBackup is free and can be used to backup automatically.
+Windows backup is free and can be used to backup automatically.

 Occasionally test the backups to make sure they are working.
 You should use any combination of two of these as the best practice.
 Remember, backups can fail, too.